malyga/Tools-for-crypto-Trading-Research/README.md

 The project is in its very beginning stage.

 ## Download and Process Trading Data from Binance
-Currently, only a script to create Open, High, Low, Close, Volume, Trades tables for several symbols was uploaded.
-The data downloaded from `Binance` via `Binance API`.<br>
+Currently, only a script to create Open, High, Low, Close, Volume, Trades tables for several symbols per table was uploaded.
+The data was downloaded from `Binance` via `Binance API` (more detailed explanantion will be added).<br>